jackalnom/centralcoastcauldrons/README.md

 As a very basic initial logic, purchase a new small red potion barrel only if the number of potions in inventory is less than 10.
 Always mix all available red ml if any exists.
 Offer up for sale in the catalog only the amount of red potions that actually exist currently in inventory.

-Once you've finished making your changes, go back to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) and click "Burn Shop to Ground!" at the bottom of the page to reset your shop's state back to the beginning.
+Once you've finished making your changes, go back to [Potion Exchange](https://potion-exchange.vercel.app/) and click "Burn Shop to Ground!" at the bottom of the page to reset your shop's state back to the beginning.

 With the release of this version, you should no longer encounter job errors resulting from attempting to buy barrels without sufficient gold, mix potions without the necessary ml of ingredients, or sell potions not currently in your inventory.